Alfresco/docs-alfresco/content-services/latest/admin/admin-console.md

 ## Launching the Admin Console {#launchadminconsole}

-The Admin Console runs externally to the user interface and therefore you launch the application independently.
+The Repository Admin Console runs externally to the user interface and therefore you launch the application independently.
 This allows you to run the Admin Console without the need to run Alfresco Share.

 Ensure that the Content Services server is running.